Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 3.2.1 RF algorithm↩︎

 Among the many classification algorithms available in the literature, the RF algorithm is widely used due to its scalability, robustness, and ability to model complex phenomena.
 The RF algorithm is an ensemble method based on decision trees: it constructs many decision trees and averages their predictions by majority voting.
-The RF algorithm uses bagging (from bootstrap aggregation) to improve the stability and reduce the variances of the classification: each tree is trained on a subset of the original dataset, and at each split, a random subset of the features is selected.
+The RF algorithm uses bootstrap aggregation (known as bagging) to improve the stability and reduce the variances of the classification: each tree is trained on a subset of the original dataset, and at each split, a random subset of the features is selected.
 As explained in the introduction of this paper, we used the RF algorithm as a benchmark method because it is one of the most popular classification approaches in remote sensing.
 A major advantage of the RF algorithm is its robustness to the choice of its hyperparameters.
 For our experiments, we used default values, i.e. 100 fully grown decision trees (our tests have confirmed that changing these hyperparameters does not significantly affect the classification results).

 3.2.2 Deep learning models↩︎

 In our analysis, we focused on 3 different DL architectures based on different mechanisms.
-We used two classical architectures, which are strong baselines to classify time series [25], namely multilayer perceptron (MLP or fully connected neural network) and temporal convolutional network (TempCNN)[32].
+We used two classical architectures, which are strong baselines to classify time series [26], namely multilayer perceptron (MLP or fully connected neural network) and temporal convolutional network (TempCNN)[33].
 These two models are easy to implement, and our results will show that they can work without extensive tuning, which is interesting for operational purposes.
-These standard architectures are depicted in 4: it consists of a succession of layers (we have fixed the number of layers to 3, as it provided the best results), each layer being composed of a transformation layer (i.e., a linear or convolutional layer), a batch normalization, and a nonlinear activation function (the rectified linear unit (ReLU) is commonly used).
+These standard architectures are depicted in 4: it consists of a succession of layers (we have fixed the number of layers to 3, as it provided the best results), each layer being composed of a transformation layer (i.e., a linear or convolutional layer), a batch normalization, and a nonlinear activation function (the rectified linear unit (ReLU) was used).
 Since we are working with time series, note that the convolution layers are 1-dimensional convolution layers.
-Unlike in [25], the MLP network also uses batch normalization instead of dropout, as it was found to be more efficient and stable.
-We also implemented a more recent method, the Lightweight Temporal Attention Encoder (LTAE) [33], which is based on the attention mechanism and is a state-of-the-art method for land cover classification [21].
+Unlike in [26], the MLP network also uses batch normalization instead of dropout, as it was found to be more efficient and stable.
+We also implemented a more recent method, the Lightweight Temporal Attention Encoder (LTAE) [34], which is based on the attention mechanism and is a state-of-the-art method for land cover classification [22].

 a